The Pomodoro Technique

 We recommend BreakTimer (for both Windows and Mac.)

-How to pomodoro with Todoist
+How to Pomodoro with Todoist

 So you're convinced the Pomodoro Technique is the greatest thing since sliced bread.
 Now, it's time to put the method into action.
 Here's how to plan your pomodoros with Todoist: